natpaq/HoneyNebula/README.md

 ## Discussion

 Heralding honeypot is only within the top 5 for Montreal compared to our other locations.
 This is a honeypot designed to catch login attempts over several protocols such as ftp, http/https, telnet, pop3/pop3s, ssh, and smtp [11].

+Among the predominant Suricata alert categories for each different deployment, the priority (and thus risk level) of the attack types vary (refer to Figure x++).
+In São Paulo, the most frequent type of alert category seen was the "Attempted Administrator Privilege Gain" alert, which is of the highest Suricata priority level(1) and indicates.
+The main attack types for Los Angeles, Frankfurt and Tokyo are of a  slightly lower priority level(2).
+The honeypot that predominantly had attacks of the lowest priority level was Montreal.

 ## Conclusion